Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## create tweet test case

+The `create_tweet` walker allows a `Profile` node to post a tweet with text content.
+It generates an embedding of the content using a sentence transformer, creates a `Tweet` node linked by a `Post` edge, adjusts its access level for interaction, and reports the created tweet node.

-The `test create_tweet` test verifies whether a tweet is created correctly.
-To perform this test, the `create tweet` walker is spawned on the root node.
+To perform `create_tweet` test, the `create tweet` walker is spawned on the root node.
 The test then checks whether there are any `tweet` nodes connected to the `profile` node.
 Finally, it validates that the tweet has been correctly created and linked as expected.

-spawn walker : `root spawn create_tweet();`
-filter tweet node : ``test1 = [root --> (`?Profile) --> (`?Tweet)][0];``
+spawn create_tweet walker on root: `root spawn create_tweet();` filter tweet node : ``test1 = [root --> (`?Profile) --> (`?Tweet)][0];``
 check tweet is correctly created : `check test1.content == "test_tweet";`